-The original Thomas Merton Room and the new room have been made available to this learning community through the sustained generosity of Monsignor William H. Shannon, Professor Emeritus of Nazareth College of Rochester and pre-eminent Merton scholar.
+The original Thomas Merton Room and the new room have been made available to Nazareth through the generosity of Monsignor William H. Shannon.

 Monsignor Shannon's Introduction